DomainNER/NamedEntityRecognizer/README.md

 ## Annotated Dataset:
 The code and required annotated dataset for 530k Tweets on FIFA World Cup 2018.
 The dataset has each of them POS tagged, and also tagged by NER.

-## Codes:
+## Approaches:
-The codes for deep learning.
+### Deep Learning
-The NER.ipynb is the complete notebook.
+NER.ipynb is the complete notebook.
-The NER_deep_learning.ipynb only has the deep learning part for quick experimentation and additions.
+NER_deep_learning.ipynb only has the deep learning part for quick experimentation and additions.

-## References:
+## References & Data Sources:
 The related research papers and sources for the datasets.